 For his work on the F.B.T. case, and other litigation successes, including the recent "Blurred Lines" case, Mr. Busch was named one of the top 100 Entertainment Power Lawyers by The Hollywood Reporter in each of 2012, 2013, 2014, and 2015, and Variety Magazine's 2015 Power 50 list of the top 50 entertainment lawyers in the country.
-Mr. Busch was also named to Billboard Magazine’s 2012 Power 100 list of the most influential people in the music business.
+Mr. Busch was also named to Billboard Magazine’s 2015 “Music's Most Powerful Attorneys,” where he was one of only four litigators named.
+He was also named to Billboard Magazine’s 2012 Power 100 list of the most influential people in the music business.
 Mr. Busch has also been featured, on numerous occasions, as one of the best 150 lawyers in Tennessee in Business Tennessee magazine.

 Mr. Busch was featured in The Variety Legal Impact Report 2015.
 The feature can be seen here.